What Causes Muscle Spasms in Legs? Top Remedies for Quick Relief

 Muscle spasms are also known as muscle cramps.
 They are painful muscle contractions and tightness in your muscles.
 They’re common and involuntary and mostly unpredictable.

 The most common sites for muscle spasms are your neck, arms, hands, thighs, calves, feet, and abdomen.
-Muscle spasms or cramps in your legs are usually harmless, the muscles suddenly become tight and painful.
+When you have muscle spasms or cramps in your legs, the muscles get tight and hurt all of a sudden.

 What causes muscle spasms?